raspibolt/raspibolt/rtl.md

 * Click on the RTL logo top right, and choose "Settings"
 * Select the "Authentication" tab and click on the "Enable 2FA" button
 * Follow the instructions, using a 2FA app like Google Authenticator or Authy

+### Set up the Loop service

+RTL provides a GUI for the [Loop submarine swap service](https://lightning.engineering/loop/){:target="_blank"}.

+* Go the the navigation menu in the top left (if it's hidden, click on the hamburger symbol)
+* Click on "Node Config"
+* Click on the "Services" tab
+* If it's disabled, click on "Enable Loop service"
+* In "Loop Server URL", replace `https://localhost:8081` by `https://localhost:8443`
+* In "Loop Macaroon Path", the path should be `/home/lit/.loop/mainnet`
+* Then click the "Update" button
+* Go back to the navigation menu and click on "Services", then "Loop"
+* You can now perform loop ins and loop outs directly from RTL

 ## For the future: RTL upgrade